Undergraduate Steps to Register

 As well, you should update your local address, which is used primarily to contact you during the semester should the need arise.
 Likewise, if you register in online courses you should ensure that you have provided an Online Learning (OL) address.The Centre for Innovation in Teaching and Learning (CITL, formerly DELTS) uses the OL address-type on Memorial Self-Service as the address of first reference when mailing your information and materials.
 If a OL address-type is not specified, CITL will use your permanent address type.

 Address changes should be made using Memorial Self-Service (Personal Information menu).

 If you are a returning student in a Faculty/School, see the Faculty/School Continuation Requirements to verify that you meet the requirements for promotion, readmission, or continuation in your program of study.

 2. Choosing/Changing Your Program

 We offer many resources for choosing the program that is right for you.

-If you are seeking admission to one of the following academic units, you must apply using the prescribed application form, in accordance with published application deadlines:
+If you are seeking admission to one of the following academic units, you must apply, either online through Memorial Self-Service, or using the prescribed application form, in accordance with published application deadlines:

-Business Administration, Education, Engineering and Applied Science, Fine Arts, Human Kinetics and Recreation, Marine Institute, Medicine, Music, Nursing, Pharmacy.
+Business Administration, Education, Engineering and Applied Science, Fine Arts, Human Kinetics and Recreation, Marine Institute, Medicine, Music, Nursing, Pharmacy, Social Work.

 Once you have declared a program of study or been accepted into a degree program, you must choose courses that will meet the program requirements.